BrodyM13/TicTacToeGame/README.md

 # TicTacToeGame
-This is the first game that I've made.
-Just a simple Tic Tac Toe game.
+This is my first completed project.
+It's a simple tic tac toe game coded in Python.